Dhanvantree

 Introduction

-Many investors prioritise a mutual fund’s past performance, overlooking a crucial question: Will it perform well in the future?
-Here we’ll discuss everything about Net Asset Value (NAV), shedding light on its significance in evaluating mutual fund investments beyond historical returns.
+Investors often focus on a mutual fund’s past performance.
+Yet, they frequently ignore a key question: Will it perform well in the future?
+In this guide, we’ll explain Net Asset Value (NAV) and show why it matters when evaluating mutual funds beyond historical returns.

 How is NAV calculated?